ProboCI/probo-docs/docs/build-configuration/assets.md

 ## Import Probo Assets to Your Probo Build

 You can indicate which assets to import into your builds in the `.probo.yaml` file.
-For example, if you need to use an asset you've uploaded with filename dev.sql.gz, start .probo.yaml file with:
+For example, if you need to use an asset you've uploaded with filename dev.sql.gz, start `.probo.yaml` with:
 {% highlight yaml%}
 assets:
   - mydb.sql.gz